epctex/google-play-scraper/README.md

 - `startUrls`: (Optional) (Array) List of Google Play URLs.
 You should only provide search, developer page, or  application page URLs.

 - `includeReviews`: (Optional) (Boolean) This will add all the reviews that Google Play provides into the app objects.
-Please keep in mind that the time and resources the actor uses will increase proportionally by the number of reviews..
+Please keep in mind that the time and resources the actor uses will increase proportionally by the number of reviews.

+- `onlyIncludeReviews`: (Optional) (Boolean) Including reviews of apps without the app information.
+This is suggested when there are too many reviews in place.

 - `endReviewsPage`: (Optional) (Number) Final number of reviews page that you want to scrape.
 Default is `Infinite`.
 This only limits out the reviews pages.